fengyuwu/Chord-DHT/README.md

 Now, type the following command in your terminal (For example: if the system is macOS):
 - python set_redir.py 10000
-- ./SimpleDht-grading.osx
+- ./simpledht-grading.osx

-After these commands are executed, the test case will run and verify the correctness of the system.
+After these commands are executed, the test case will run and verify the correctness of the DHT.

 License